stardog-union/stardog-spring/stardog-spring-batch/README.md

 ## Usage ##

-To use Stardog Spring, we recommend:
+To use Stardog Spring, we recommend, simply add: "com.complexible.stardog:stardog-spring-batch:2.1.3" to your build dependency.

+This does depend on installing the Stardog dependencies:

 1. Download Stardog from [Stardog](http://stardog.com)
 2. Run the bin/mavenInstall script

-3. Add "com.complexible.stardog:stardog-spring:2.1.2" as a dependency in your Gradle, Maven, Ivy file etc
+Once this is in place, you can create applications using a Spring application context.

 4. In your Spring application context, create a DataSourceFactoryBean as your datasource, and reference it in a SnarlTemplate bean
-5. Inject your SnarlTemplate bean appropriately in your application.
-It is thread safe.
+5. Inject your SnarlTemplate bean appropriately, e.g. within the ItemReader/Writers

 ## Development ##

 This project is built with Gradle, and can be easily imported into SpringSource Tool Suite or any other Eclipse based IDE.

 1. Clone the git repository
 2. Edit build.gradle to point to Stardog/lib folder, this is used for running the embedded server for testing